Luxembourg franc: History

+The Luxembourg franc was fixed at €1 = 40.3399 F on 1 January 1999.
+From 1999 to 2002, the franc was officially a subdivision of the euro (€1 = 40.3399 F), but the euro did not circulate in physical form before 1 January 2002.
+Under the principle of "no obligation and no prohibition", financial transactions could be conducted in euros and francs, but physical payments could be made only in francs, as euro notes and coins were not available yet.
+Euro coins and banknotes were introduced on 1 January 2002.
+Old franc coins and notes lost their legal tender status on 1 March 2002.

+While, like Belgian franc coins, Luxembourg franc coins ceased to be convertible to euros on 31 December 2004, Luxembourg franc banknotes remain convertible to euros indefinitely at the Central Bank of Luxembourg.

 Use of Belgian franc

 Between 1944 and 2002, 1 Luxembourg franc was equal to 1 Belgian franc.
 Belgian francs were legal tender in Luxembourg, and Luxembourg francs were legal tender in Belgium.
 Nevertheless, payments in Luxembourg banknotes were commonly refused by shopkeepers in Belgium, either through ignorance or from fear that their other customers would refuse the banknotes (again, either through ignorance or from fear of being denied payment with it later), forcing them to go through the hassle of a trip to their bank to redeem the value of the banknote.

 With a few early exceptions, the coins were identical in size, shape, and composition.
 Although they had distinct designs, the coins circulated in both Luxembourg and Belgium.